necto/immich-slideshow/README.md

 # Image Server with Immich Integration

-This project contains two binaries:
+This project contains three binaries:
 1. `image-server` - A simple web server that serves images from a directory
-2. `immich-fetcher` - A tool to fetch images from an Immich album
+2. `immich-fetcher` - A tool to fetch original images from an Immich album
+3. `image-transformer` - A tool to transform original images to grayscale PNGs

 ## Setup